How Much Does it Cost to Install Engineered Hardwood Floors?

 There are pros and cons of every flooring type—it’s all about finding the right fit for your lifestyle.
 So how does engineered wood stack up against other types of flooring?
 Let’s take a look.

-The Pros and Cons Of Installing Engineered Wood Floors
+The Pros and Cons Of Installing Engineered Wood Floors vs. Cork and Bamboo

 That being said: if you’re looking for more durable or outdoor flooring options, engineered hardwood is not your best bet.
 It’s not water-resistant and can chip or scratch.
+There are some disadvantages of cork flooring, but overall, it’s very resistant to surface-level wear and tear.

 Pro Tip: Talk to a Professional Before You Start Your Project